-We are pleased to announce that Center for International Law Studies (CILS) of the Faculty of Law Universitas Indonesia is holding the 9th CILS International Conference in Malang, Indonesia on 2nd and 3rd October 2018 in collaboration with the Faculty of Law Universitas Brawijaya (www.ub.ac.id).
-The Universitas Brawijaya is one of the major public universities in Indonesia, based in Malang, East Java.
-The University was formally inaugurated in 1963.
-Another important fact of Universitas Brawijaya is that it is located in the Java island of Indonesia which has very rich historical and cultural legacy, as well as surrounded with beautiful highland scenery.
-We look forward to welcoming you at the conference and value your contribution to the on-going success of this annual conference.
+We are pleased to announce that Center for International Law Studies (CILS) of the Faculty of Law Universitas Indonesia is holding the 10th CILS International Conference in Depok, West Java, Indonesia on 28th and 29th October 2019 in collaboration with the Ministry of Foreign Affairs of the Republic of Indonesia (www.kemlu.go.id).
+We look forward to welcoming you to the conference and value your contribution to the on-going success of this annual conference.

-In the year 2018, the CILS Conference will be placed in Malang, Indonesia, particularly at the Faculty of Law Universitas Brawijaya, the renowned public university in western part of Indonesia where the development of international law is also well treated by their respected international law experts.
+In the year 2019, the CILS Conference will be placed in Depok, West Java, Indonesia, particularly at the Faculty of Law Universitas Indonesia, the renowned public university in a western part of Indonesia where the development of international law is also well treated by their respected international law experts.
 The Conference is therefore continued to serve as a forum of international law stakeholders in Indonesia and beyond to bring together ideas in promoting and developing international law to respond to the growing needs of having strong guiding principles in a borderless world.